 - When to apply: You should apply in your junior or senior year.
 You would be admitted to the MS program in the same semester as the first course you take that includes credits that will be applied towards your MS degree.
 You must apply for admission to the MS program prior to that semester.
 For example, if you take CSE 410 in Fall Semester 2018 and use that course to waive 3 credits from the 30 required MS credits, then your MS program will begin no later than Fall 2018 and you should apply for admission to the MS program no later than Spring 2018.
-Previously, MSU was allowing students to apply later and retrodate admission, but this is no longer possible.

 - Application Procedure: